BlaiseGratton/room_me/README.md

 * fix styling of some buttons when they are clicked/active state
 * adjust time ranges of Craigslist search paramater
 * make profile creation a bit more obvious after initial registration
+* fix socketing of shared posts on the chat page